atticus-lv/RenderNode/docs/NodeOutput.md

 <!-- div:right-panel -->

-> [!NOTE]
-> This node allow you to output different passes of a select viewlayer
+> This node allow you to output different passes of a select viewlayer <br>if you need to disble this option, you need to link a new node to disable it .
 >
-> if you need to disble this option, you need to link a new node to disable it .

 <!-- panels:end -->